shreesh2121/Redux_toolKit-Beginner/README.md

 # Redux_toolKit-Beginner
 Basic idea about Redux-toolkit in React Js for Beginner

+### Redux:
+Redux is a state management tool that makes it easier to pass data between components.
+Redux provides a store which makes the state inside components easier to maintain.
+Along with stores, react-redux introduces actions and reducers which work simultaneously with stores to make the state more predictable

+### Redux ToolKit(RTK):
+Redux Toolkit is used for writing redux code but in a more concise way.
+Redux Toolkit (RTK) solves problems that most of the developer’s face who used redux in a react application.
+RTK abstracts the basic redux code and provides us boilerplates that enable us to write redux code in less lines of code

 Creating a Redux store in a React application using the Redux Toolkit is quite straightforward and recommended for simplifying the process.
 Redux Toolkit provides a set of utilities to make working with Redux easier and more efficient.
 Here's a step-by-step guide on how to create a Redux store using Redux Toolkit in a React application:

 ## Setup Your React Project: